mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/started/index.md

 The Kafka scheduler runs as a Marathon process and can be reconfigured by changing values from the DC/OS web interface.

-Use the following steps to change configurations at runtime.
+Use the following steps to change configurations at runtime:

 1. Go to the `Services` tab of the DC/OS web interface.
-1. Click the name of the Kafka service to be updated.
+1. Click on name of the Kafka service to be updated.
 1. Within the Kafka instance details view, click the menu in the upper right, then choose **Edit**.
 1. In the dialog that appears, click the **Environment** tab and update any field(s) to their desired value(s).
 For example, to [increase the number of Brokers][8], edit the value for `BROKER_COUNT`.
 Do not edit the value for `FRAMEWORK_NAME` or `BROKER_DISK`.
 1. Choose a `DEPLOY_STRATEGY`: serial, serial-canary, parallel-canary, or parallel.
 See the SDK Developer guide for more information on [deployment plan strategies](https://mesosphere.github.io/dcos-commons/developer-guide.html#plans). <!-- I'm not sure I like this solution, since users aren't going to have the context for the dev guide). -->